Can AI determine human traits or characteristic inclinations based on dna sequencing ?

 Note: cumulative includes older juror opinions.
 The current session tally above is the live verdict.

-"AI can predict polygenic risk scores and some traits from DNA, but accuracy remains limited for complex inclinations"
+"AI can predict polygenic risk scores but not definitive traits from DNA alone"

 What the audience thinks